 Everyone, not just students, reads online content differently than they do printed material.
 Research has shown that people tend to scan, look for keywords and be more selective when reading digital content.
 And online readers don’t feel obligated to go through everything from top to bottom.
 These insights can help inform how you use text on your institution’s website.
 That often means avoiding language that’s too scholarly and adopting a less-is-more approach.

 Also bear in mind that not every prospective student gathering information on your website is on the cusp of applying.
 The last of Generation Z weren’t born until the 2010s.
-It’s important that the words you use are digestible for these readers as well.
-Being skeptical of brands and critical of cost doesn’t mean Generation Z think higher education is a waste — nearly 90 percent see college as valuable.
-It means they’re already thinking about their future and starting their research.
+It’s important that the words you use are digestible for these readers as well. because they’re already thinking about their future and starting their research.

 3. Provide a simple, clear user experience

-In an ideal world, every person who visits your website would immediately know where to go to find what they’re looking for.
-It would be easy to navigate, maintain design consistency, prominently feature action buttons and have a clear hierarchy — both in terms of the overall website structure and the order in which the content appears on specific pages.
+A website that serves the needs of the user is easy to navigate, maintains design consistency, prominently features action buttons and has a clear hierarchy — both in terms of the overall website structure and the order in which the content appears on specific pages.

 Don’t underestimate the importance of a good search function, either.
 When students use a website’s search tool, they expect it to work like Google to return the most relevant information based on the keywords.
 College websites sometimes fall flat in this department.
 Search functions that return results based on whether a word appeared on the page aren’t terribly helpful.
 Neither are search functions that arrange results by date.
 Worse yet is when the top results link to pages that no longer exist on the website.